wangyu09/exkaldi/README.md

 `.cut(maxFrames)`
 return a KaldiDict object: traverse all utterances, and if one is longer than 1.25*maxFrames, cut it with a threshold length of maxFrames.

+`.tuple_value(others,sort=False)`
+Tuple the utterance of the same ID from different objects.
+Return a list whose members are tuple: (utterance IDs, the utterances of others)

 ### KaldiLattice(lat=None,hmm=None,wordSymbol=None)